 You specify preferred domain to Google by following the given steps:-

-3. Click the gear icon gear icon , and then click Site Settings.
+- Click the gear icon , and then click Site Settings.

 Robots.txt file